-This Report assesses the likely heritage impact of the development of Stage 2 of the proposal - the Care Precinct.
+This Report assesses the likely heritage impact of the development of Stage 1 of the proposal - the Village Green.
 A detailed analysis of the heritage impact of the overall project can be found in the Cardinal Freeman Village Concept Plan Heritage Impact Statement, prepared by Graham Brooks and Associates in 2009.
+As the Concept Plan application sought approval for the change of use of the Chapel undercroft space this Report is limited to the evaluation of the changes required to facilitate this use.